UniversePM/LCEAuth/README.md

 ## Setup
 To setup LCEAuth, you must make a new [FourKit Minecraft server](https://github.com/sylvessa/MinecraftConsoles/releases/tag/nightly-dedicated-server)
-Download the DLL release under releases and put it in the plugins folder.
+Download the latest release of LCEAuth (LCEAuth.zip) and unpack it in the plugins folder.
-Dependencies include BCrypt and LiteDB, which also need to be put in the plugins folder.
-This can and will change in the future.
+After doing that, create a folder in your server directory named "plugindb".

 That's it.